verbelowski/starlight/test.md

 **Ownership:** All rights, title, and interest in and to the tool, including all intellectual property rights, remain with the author; this license does not grant you any ownership rights in the application.

+**Disclaimer:** The program is provided "as is", without warranty of any kind, either express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement; in no event shall the author be liable for any claims, damages, or other liabilities arising from or in connection with the product or its use.